 CH: But, our lead programmer said there were fourteen.

-DL: <Laughing> Well, I’m sorry to say your lead programmer is an idiot.
+DL: <Laughing> Well, maybe your lead programmer’s an idiot.

 Project Programming Lead, Barry Kunjab has joined the interview.